Wife of jailed Reuters journalist in Myanmar gives birth

 Wa Lone has been detained for most of the time his wife was pregnant.

-A Reuters Special Report published on Wednesday traced the lives of Wa Lone and Kyaw Soe Oo, who were arrested while reporting on the massacre of 10 Muslim men in Myanmar last year. [nL4N1UZ2MM]
+A Reuters Special Report published on Wednesday traced the lives of Wa Lone and Kyaw Soe Oo, who were arrested while reporting on the massacre of 10 Muslim men in Myanmar last year.

 The killings took place during an army crackdown that United Nations agencies say prompted about 700,000 people to flee to Bangladesh.